What is de Quervain's tenosynovitis?

 twist your wrist.
 You might also have pain if you grab something between your

-thumb and finger.
+thumb and fingers.
 Many people hear a funny sound like a squeak, crackle, snap,

 or creak when they move the wrist or thumb.